History of Lahore: Mongol invasion and destruction

-The Mongols invaded and conquered the Khwarazmian dynasty, the King Jalal ad-Din Mingburnu retreated to modern Khyber Pakhtunkhwa but was defeated in Battle of Indus.
+The Mongols invaded and conquered the Khwarazmian dynasty, the King Jalal al-Din Mangburni retreated to modern Khyber Pakhtunkhwa but was defeated in Battle of Indus.

 The Mongol army advanced and in 1241, the ancient city of Lahore was invaded by 30,000-man cavalry.
 The Mongols defeated the Lahore governor Malik Ikhtyaruddin Qaraqash, massacred the entire population and the city was leveled to the ground.
 There are no buildings or monuments in Lahore that predates the Mongol destruction.
 In 1266, Sultan Balban reconquered Lahore from the Mongols but in 1296 to 1305 the Mongols again overran northern Punjab.
 In 1298, 200,000 men Mongol army conquered Punjab and committed atrocities then marched towards Delhi but was defeated by Malik Kafur general of Sultan Alauddin Khalji ruler of the Delhi Sultanate.

 Tughluq

 Lahore briefly flourished again under the reign of Ghazi Malik of the Tughluq dynasty between 1320 and 1325, though the city was again sacked in 1329, by Tarmashirin of the Central Asian Chagatai Khanate, and then again by the Mongol chief Hülechü.
 Khokhars seized Lahore in 1342, but the city was retaken by Ghazi Malik's son, Muhammad bin Tughluq.
 The weakened city then fell into obscurity, and was captured once more by the Khokhars in 1394.
 By the time Tamerlane captured the city in 1398 from Shayka Khokhar, he did not loot it because it was no longer wealthy.